Lighthouses of the Bahamas

 population of the country.
 The metropolitan area encompasses all of New Providence

 Island.
-Nassau has several well known faux lighthouses, including Solomons
+In addition to the official lights, Nassau has several well known faux lighthouses, including Solomons

 - Goulding Cay